 The UEL cross connection control program relies on user compliance.
-In 2022, 56% of all the registered devices were tested and proven to be functioning as intended to protect the public water system from contamination.
+In 2023, 50% of all the registered devices were tested and proven to be functioning as intended to protect the public water system from contamination.
 The UEL requests compliance through their cross-connection control bylaw.
-In 2023 the UEL plans to increase their enforcement efforts through proactive issuance of notices and warning letters of non-compliance to properties that do not submit inspection reports.
+In 2024, the UEL plans to increase their enforcement efforts through proactive issuance of notices and warning letters of non-compliance to properties that do not submit inspection reports.

-The sampling analysis demonstrates that during 2022, all except two (2) samples of the 186 samples taken met the bacteriological standards set out in the BCDWP pursuant to the BCDWPA.
-Additionally, all but two (2) samples of the 186 samples taken met the health recommendations specified in the Guidelines for Canadian Drinking Water Quality.
-Re-tests were conducted following the two (2) samples which did not meet the BCDWPR.
-The re-tests came back with no exceedances.
-The UEL will monitor the samples during 2023 and will react if results flag a potential issue in the system.
+The sampling analysis demonstrates that during 2023, all 168 'weekly' samples taken met the bacteriological standards set out in the BCDWPR pursuant to the BCDWPA.
+Additionally, all but four (4) of the 168 samples taken met the health recommendations specified in the Guidelines for Canadian Drinking Water Quality.
+The watermain was flushed following the samples that returned turbidity test results greater than 1.0 Nephelometric Turbidity Units (NTU) The re-tests came back with no exceedances.
+The UEL will monitor the samples during 2024 and will react if results flag a potential issue in the system.
 The UEL is committed to delivering water of the highest quality and will continue to make the necessary effort to ensure its continued success.

-As part of the UEL's Water Utility Emergency Plan and Water Provision Emergency Plan the UEL has constructed an emergency potable water supply well to be used following a disaster that renders the piped water distribution system inoperable.
+As part of the UEL's Water Utility Emergency Plan and Water Provision Emergency Plan, the UEL has constructed an emergency potable water supply well to be used following a disaster that renders the piped water distribution system inoperable.
 The well is maintained and kept active throughout the year through different uses at the UEL Public Works Yards.
-Water quality samples are taken monthly.
+Water quality samples are taken twice a month.
+The testing results returned no positive bacteriological contaminations, but out of the 15 samples taken, HPC levels of three (3) samples and turbidity levels of 12 samples exceeded the recommended maximum levels of 500 CFU/100 mL for HPC and 1.0 NTU for turbidity.